-The uniqueness of each subject t name in a Certificate shall be enforced as follows: SSL/TLS Inclusion of the domain name in the Certificate.
-Server Certificates Domain name uniqueness is controlled by the Internet Corporation for Assigned Names and Numbers (ICANN).
+SSL/TLS Server Certificates Inclusion of the domain name in the Certificate.
+Domain name uniqueness is controlled by the Internet Corporation for Assigned Names and Numbers (ICANN).
 Client Certificates Requiring a unique email address or a unique organization name combined/associated with a unique serial integer.
 Document Signing Certificates Requiring a unique email address or a unique organization name combined/associated with a unique serial integer.
-IGTF and Grid-only Device For device Certificates, an FQDN is included in the Certificates appropriate fields.
+IGTF and Grid-only Device Certificates For device Certificates, an FQDN is included in the appropriate fields.
 For other Certificates, DigiCert may append a unique ID to a name listed in the Certificate.
-Code Signing Certificates Requiring a unique organization name and address (including CDS Certificates) or a unique organization name combined/associated with a unique serial integer.
+Code Signing Certificates (including CDS Certificates) Requiring a unique organization name and address or a unique organization name combined/associated with a unique serial integer.
 Time Stamping Requiring a unique hash and time or unique serial number assigned to the time stamp

-The names of Subscribers shall be unique within a subordinate Issuer CA's and Customer's Sub-domain for a specific type of Certificate.
+The names of Subscribers shall be unique within a subordinate Issuer CA's and Customer's Subdomain for a specific type of Certificate.
 Name uniqueness is not violated when multiple certificates are issued to the same entity.

-3.1.6.
-Recognition, Authentication, and Role of Trademarks
+3.1.6 Recognition, Authentication, and Role of Trademarks